 Homicide Unit detectives responded to the scene to canvass the area and to conduct the investigation.
 Crime Scene Search responded to process the scene and collect physical evidence.
 Representatives of the Mecklenburg County District Attorney’s Homicide Prosecution Team, Victim Services, CFD, MEDIC, and Operations Command also responded to the scene.

 The Charlotte-Mecklenburg Police Department is the lead agency on the criminal investigation.
 Pineville Police Department will conduct its own internal investigation.
 Any questions concerning the identities of the officers involved and their personnel history should be directed to the Pineville Police Department.

 Anyone with information about this incident is asked to call 704-432-TIPS and speak directly to a Homicide Unit detective.
 The public can also call Crime Stoppers at 704-334-1600 or visit the Crime Stoppers website at http://charlottecrimestoppers.com/.

 07-01-2019 | 6:30 PM | PLAINVIEW,NY — New York State Police are investigating a crash that seriously injured a driver in Plainview, New York.
 Around 6:30 p.m., a Jeep overturned on the Northern State Parkway at Exit 37 (Manetto Hill Road).
 Firefighters from Plainview Fire Department had to cut the driver free from the vehicle using the JAWS OF LIFE.
 The parkway was shutdown to have a Nassau County Police Medical Helicopter land.
 The driver was airlifted to a local hospital for treatment of injuries sustained.

-06-11-2019 | 6:15 PM | DIX HILLS,NY — Suffolk County Police Homicide Squad detectives are investigating the murder of a Dix Hills man who was found dead in his residence last night.
+06-30-2019 | 1:20 PM | LAKE GROVE,NY — Suffolk County Police Homicide Squad detectives are investigating a murder-suicide that occurred in Lake Grove today.